KlaxonVS/simple_c_pong/README.md

 # Simple pong in C ver.
 0.01)
-C project made as a part of first week of C study.
+C project made as a part of first week of study.

 ## Libaries: